What Is Vestibular Migraine?

 - Triptans.
 Take these migraine meds at the first sign of headache symptoms.

 - Vestibular suppressant.
 It can ease your dizziness and motion sensitivity.
-This type of drug works

-	on the balance center in your inner ear.
-Your doctor might prescribe benzodiazepines like lorazepam

-	(Ativan), anti-nausea drugs like promethazine (Phenergan), and antihistamines like meclizine.
+This type of drug works on the balance center in your inner ear.
+Your doctor might prescribe benzodiazepines like lorazepam (Ativan), anti-nausea drugs like promethazine, and antihistamines like meclizine.

-	- If you have frequent or disabling vestibular migraines, your doctor may try drugs similar to

-	traditional migraine prevention meds.
-You take these regularly to reduce the severity or frequency

-	of the headaches.
-These include seizure medicines, blood pressure medicines (like beta blockers and

-	calcium channel blockers), and some antidepressants.
-CGRP inhibitors are a new class of preventive

-	medicine that your doctor may recommend if other medicines don’t help.
+- If you have frequent or disabling vestibular migraines, your doctor may try drugs similar to traditional migraine prevention meds.
+You take these regularly to make the headaches less severe or less frequent.
+These include seizure medicines, blood pressure medicines (like beta-blockers and calcium channel blockers), and some antidepressants.
+CGRP inhibitors are a new class of preventive medicine that your doctor may recommend if other medicines don’t help.

-	If you have frequent or disabling vestibular migraines, your doctor may try drugs similar to

-	traditional migraine meds.
+If you have frequent or disabling vestibular migraines, your doctor may try drugs similar to traditional migraine meds.
 They include:

 - Antiseizure drugs like gabapentin (Gralise, Horizant, Neurontin), topiramate (Qudexy XR, Topamax, Topamax Sprinkle, Trokendi XR), or valproate (Depakote, Depakene, Stavzor).